Dibbler: Description

 The dibbler is 10–16 cm long with a 7.5–12 cm tail; it weighs 40–125 g.
 Distinctive features include a white eye-ring, gray-brown fur flecked with white hairs, and a short tapering tail.
 It has strong jaws and large canine teeth for killing prey, which include small vertebrates such as mice, birds and lizards, as well as insects and other invertebrates.
 They are semi-arboreal and will also feed on nectar from flowering plants and berries.
 Dibblers weigh about 40-135 grams (1.4-3.6 oz).The breeding season for the species is March–April, with the female able to give birth and raise up to eight young.
 The dibbler is a solitary, mostly crepuscular species.

-The dibbler is found in southwestern Western Australia, where it is located on Boullanger Island, Whitlock Island and Escape Island (translocated) off Jurien Bay.
-They are also found on the South Coast in the Fitzgerald River National Park, Peniup Proposed Nature Reserve (where it was re-introduced) and on Gunton Island in the Recherche Archipelago (where it was also re-introduced).
+The dibbler is found in southwestern Western Australia, where it is located on Boullanger Island, Whitlock Island, and Escape Island, (translocated) off Jurien Bay.
+They are also found on the south coast in the Fitzgerald River National Park, Peniup Proposed Nature Reserve (where it was re-introduced) and on Gunton Island in the Recherche Archipelago (where it was also re-introduced).
 They have also recently been released on Dirk Hartog Island as part of the Return to 1616 project run by the Department of Biodiversity, Conservation and Attractions.
 There were attempted releases at the Stirling Range National Park and Waychinicup National Park but it is not thought that they still persist in those locations.
 A specimen was also captured in Torndirrup National Park south of Albany.

-The dibbler's habitat is an unburnt vegetation area with a thick litter layer and sandy soils, typically occupying coastal mallee-heath vegetation communities on the south coast.
+The dibbler resides in unburnt vegetation areas with thick litter layers and sandy soils, typically occupying coastal mallee-heath vegetation communities on the south coast.

 Taxonomy

 Classification

-The dibbler is the only member of its genus, Parantechinus, which indicates that it is an "antechinus-like (animal)".
+The dibbler is the only member of its genus, Parantechinus, the name indicating that it is "antechinus-like".
 The specific epithet, apicalis, means "pointed".
-This genus formerly included the sandstone dibbler, now placed in the genus Pseudantechinus.
+This genus formerly included the sandstone false antechinus, which is now placed in the genus Pseudantechinus.

 The genus Parantechinus contains only the single species, Parantechinus apicalis, the dibbler.
 It was first described in 1842 by John Edward Gray, who placed it in the genus Phascogale.
 He identified the specimen as being Australasian in origin.
 The genus Parantechinus was created for the species in 1947 by George Henry Hamilton Tate.
 The species was also assigned to the genus Antechinus, before being split to its own genus.
 There are various arrangements of the genera in this section of family Dasyuridae, many of which are supported by molecular systematics, and their relationship remains unresolved.